 They can be written as unit-tests, as formal design-by-contract specifications but also as list of requirements on a wiki-page.

-Writing down things can also help to increase your domain knowledge.
+Writing down things (getting them out of your head) will also identify gaps in your thinking and increase your domain knowledge.

 Especially when dealing with legacy code I found it extremely helpful to analyse existing code line-by-line and write it down in a non-code way.
-After that I can often identify logical problems and extract definitions for tests more easily, particularly if the legacy code to deal with is very verbose and “grown”.
+After that I can often identify logical problems and extract definitions for tests more easily, particularly if the legacy code to deal with is very verbose, created under unhealthy time pressure or contains changes of many different people with different philosophies and experience levels.

 Passes all the tests

-We might have defined the “happy-path” of our software, but dealing with the consequences of unwanted input or state is equally important.
+We might have defined the “happy-path” of our software and verified it’s working as it should, but dealing with the consequences of unwanted input or state is equally important.

 Limiting the scope